Cyriaque Lamar

 Future, New Jersey - Rats ride a shark

-Their backbones whipped, spinal lightning, as if each vertebrae was aware of its own cosmic coordinate, and eons of marine supremacy crumpled in seconds.
+Their backbones whipped, spinal lightning, as if each vertebrae was aware of its own cosmic coordinate, and eons of evolutionary supremacy crumpled in seconds.

-The sisters panted happily as they batted about their kill.
-It wasn’t hard; they’d clearly done this before.
+The sisters panted happily as they batted about their kill: clearly, they’d done this before.

-“What could have justified this?” howled Lina, abandoning all calm.
+“What could have justified this?” howled Lina-2, abandoning all calm.

-The megacolony enveloped the corpse, but didn’t dare to taste the kill.
+The megacolony enveloped the corpse, but didn’t dare lap its blood.

 “60 seconds!”